AnyLog-co/documentation/high availability.md

 ## The Cluster Policy

 HA is based on distributing the data to clusters.
 A cluster is a logical collection of data and each cluster is supported by one or more operators.
-Operators are assigned to clusters (each operator can be assigned to only one cluster) and the number of operators assigned to each cluster determine the number of copies of the data hosted by the cluster (all the operators assigned to a cluster maintain the same data).
+Operators are assigned to clusters (each operator can be assigned to only one cluster), and the number of operators assigned to each cluster determine the number of copies of the data hosted by the cluster (all the operators assigned to a cluster maintain the same data).

 Below is an example of a policy declaring a cluster: